Miniature World of Trains™

 alert and hazardous materials training and equipment requirements of first

 responders and demonstrate the use of this equipment in miniature.

 MWOT™ is creating a curriculum for the local schools

 with the Greenville County School District and A.J.
 Whittenberg School Of

-plans to with Greenville Tech, Children's
+partner with Greenville Tech, Children's

 Museum Of The Upstate and the Roper Mountain Science Center